All Episodes

 Senator Nelson can do the gracious thing and concede.

-His lawyer has told other candidates, trailing by fewer votes than this to concede.
+His lawyer has told other candidates trailing by fewer votes than this to concede.

 And so we just have to ask.

-It's just it's never gonna be reversed.
+It's just never going to be reversed.

-Well, we uh he's uh he's an attorney gun for hire, right?
+Boy, he's an attorney gun for hire, right?

-You know, I like Marco Rubio's analogy, which is well, it's 24-22, and the team that's down kicks the field gold in the last seconds of the game, and then all of a sudden you bring in Mark Ellias and his team of lawyers, and they want to argue, well, that field gold should only be worth one point, not three, and the loser should be the winner.
+And then all of a sudden you bring in Mark Elliot and his team of lawyers, and they want to argue, well, that field gold should only be worth one point, not three, and the loser should be the winner.

 That's right.